apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

     return BeautifulSoup(html_code, "html.parser")
 ```

-Next, we can put parsing to a `parse_product()` function, which takes the product item element, and returns the dictionary with data:
+Next, we can put parsing into a `parse_product()` function, which takes the product item element and returns the dictionary with data:

 ```py
 def parse_product(product):